borjaIgartua/borjaigartua.github.io/_pages/appsfactory.md

 permalink: /appsfactory/

 feature_row:
     - excerpt: 'Back to the roots.
 I moved to Germany and went back iOS development.
-After almost two years as a trainer I wanted to put in practice my expertise, also I missed being part of a team and develop products that the people can use.'
+I wanted to put in practice my expertise gained as trainer, also I missed being part of a team and develop products that the people can use.
+I am working here **since 2018**'
 ios_row:
   - images:
     - item: